sweco-sejuva/sejuva_FME_vm/README.md

 1. InitialConfiguration.bat

 # Steps

+## Create an IAM user that the workspaces can use
+[Create a new IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console) for **Programatic Access**.
+Select **Attach existing policies to user directly** and select the **AmazonEC2FullAccess** policy.
+This creates an access key and secret key.
+Make note of those somewhere safe; you'll need them later in AWSCredentialSupplier.fmx

 ## Fork this Repository to your own account
 Click Fork.
 Once forked into your own account, click Settings.